yinjunjun/datascience/Data_Visualization/docs/dats2102/docs/weekly/module_week_4_wrangling_with_pandas.md

 3. Working with datetime and categorical variables (20 min)
 4. Merging and joining multiple datasets (20 min)
 5. Download the [Jupyter Notebook](week4/week4_session2_hands_on_student.ipynb) and the [additional population table](week4/nyc_population_2024.csv) for the session.
+6. Download the [complete Jupyter Notebook](week4/week4_session2_hands_on.ipynb).
+Remember to have other files ready for the notebook.

 ---